 Connection is fundamental to Connections-based Learning, as it should be.
 The #CBL approach breaks down the walls of our classrooms and opens up the doors to connect with others to facilitate learning.
-Sometimes it is the students who are making the connection, sometimes the teacher.
+Sometimes students initiate the connection, sometimes the teacher.
 But the key idea is to make a connection outside the classroom walls.
 The Connect Lens breaks down into 4 possibilities for connection: community, experts, organizations, and other classes.

 Each type of connection carries with it a host of possibilities but also requires some pressing into.
 What is the process to finding another class with whom to connect?
-Where can I go to find experts to support our learning in the class.
-What organizations are interested in sharing with school children?
-How can I connect with my local community to support what is going on there.
+Where can I go to find experts to support our learning in the class?
+What organizations are interested in sharing with schoolchildren?
+How can I connect with my local community to support what is going on there?
 This site is all about finding answers to these questions.
 In the "Connect" page, we've tried to support you by sharing some of the more common ways to make connections.
-If you don't find what you are looking for, please contact us and we will see of we can help.
+If you don't find what you are looking for, please contact us and we will see if we can help.

 The Collaboration Lens covers the how of Connections-based Learning.
 What guides our connection?
 What directs our response?
 What will the process look like?
 How will we steward our experience?
-These are the questions we ask as we make connections outside the class.
-The key to a good #CBL collaboration is to first take the time to design the #CBL with your students.
+We ask these questions as we make connections outside the class.
+The key to effective #CBL collaboration is to first take the time to design the #CBL with your students.
 After sharing a provocation with your students, co-construct the learning goals.
-What are they hoping to come from this connection?
+What are they hoping will come from this connection?
 What questions do they have of their learning partner?
 How will they know when they have achieved their goals for the interaction?

 While this Collaboration Lens is on, connection is fundamental to the experience.
 We ask students to "Work Out Loud".
 That means that that they share what they are doing, as they are doing it.
 They are also keeping an ear open to how they can help others.
 Using digital portfolios is a big part of the Collaboration Lens.
 This gives students a place for voice and empowerment to bring about positive change.
 They share their experience and are open to feedback from multiple sources to advance their own learning.